Quantum Electrodynamics vacuum polarization solver: Vacuum Birefringence

-The effects of the quantum vacuum on the propagation of light wave requires a very strong static electrical field that is unlikely to be produced in the laboratory.
+The effects of the quantum vacuum on the propagation of light waves requires a very strong static electrical field that is unlikely to be produced in the laboratory.
 However it has been suggested a long time ago, for example by Brezin and Itzykson \cite{Brezin}, that high intensity oscillatory fields with frequency small compared with the wave frequency might play the role of an external field.
-This is nowadays the aim of various experiments based on the interaction between a counter-propagating ultra-intense optical pulse and a low-amplitude x-ray probe pulse \cite{King_review, HIBEF_Heinz}.
-It should emphasized that there are differences in the signal of vacuum birefringence for finite times, between having an eternally-constant background (as in the case of this section) and the limit of an adiabatically-evolved, quasi-static background as shown by Dinu \cite{Dinu, Dinu2}.
+This is nowadays the aim of various experiments based on the interaction between a counter-propagating ultra-intense optical pulse and a low-amplitude X-ray probe pulse \cite{King_review, HIBEF_Heinz}.
+It should be emphasized that vacuum birefringence differs for finite times when considering an eternally-constant background (as in section 3.1) or an adiabatically-evolved, quasi-static background~\cite{Dinu1, Dinu2}.
+The latter configuration has motivated the numerical work presented in this subsection